menescots/TicTacToe/README.md

 ```
 Open a project
 ```
-open CoffeeBee.xcworkspace
+open TicTacToe.xcworkspace
 ```
 Build the project (⌘+B) and check for any errors. <br>
 Run the app (⌘+R) and test it.

 ## License

-Chatter is under MIT license.
+TicTacToe is under MIT license.
 See the [LICENSE](LICENSE) file for more info.